migueltosi/migueltosi/README.md

 - 🐧 A big fan of penguins but this has nothing to do with linux
 - 🐍 I’m currently learning python
 - 👽 I’m looking for experience
-- 📫 How to reach me: @tosi.miguel on instagram
+- 📫 How to reach me: @tosi.miguel on instagram/ @mrmi09 on twitter

 <!---
 migueltosi/migueltosi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.